 Tangible assets are recognized at cost less accumulated depreciation and any impairment.
 These assets are depreciated to their estimated residual values on a straight-line basis over their estimated useful lives.
 As aircraft components have varying useful lives, the Group has separated the components for depreciation purposes.
 Costs for routine aircraft maintenance as well as repair costs are expensed as incurred.
-Extensive modifications such as the obligatory major overhauls of engines and improvements to fixed assets are capitalized and depreciated together with the asset to which the work is related over their estimated useful lives, but not over a period exceeding the remaining lease period for leased premises.
+Extensive modifications such as the obligatory major overhauls of engines and improvements to fixed assets are capitalized and depreciated together with the asset to which the work is related over its remaining useful life.
+Investments in leased premises are depreciated over their estimated useful lives, but not over a period exceeding the remaining lease period for leased premises.